swiftlang/swift-evolution/visions/using-c++-from-swift.md

 C++ provides tools to create high-performance APIs.
 The Swift compiler should embrace this.
 Interop should not be a significant source of overhead, and performance concerns should not be a reason to continue using C++ to call C++ APIs rather than Swift.

-C++ is an "unopinionated" multi-paradigm language, designed to fit many use cases and allow many different programming styles.
+C++ is a multi-paradigm language, designed to fit many use cases and allow many different programming styles.
 Different codebases often express the same concept in different ways.
 There is no prevailing consensus among C++ programmers about the right way to express specific concepts: how to name types and methods, how much to use templates, when to use heap allocation, how to propagate and handle errors, and so on.
 This creates problems for importing C++ APIs into Swift, which tends to have stronger conventions, some of which are backed by language rules.
 For instance, it is a common pattern in some C++ codebases to have classes that are only (or at least mostly) intended to be heap-allocated and passed around by pointer; consider this example:

 ```
 // StatefulObject has object identity and reference semantcs: